Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 Barn cats are not just stray cats that linger.
 They are far more valuable than that, but I will begin by sharing this resource with you on how to recognize illnesses in barn cats.
 It is important to understand that they are animals that can potentially carry disease so you need to be aware of that upfront.

-But they also serve amazing purposes around your homestead too
+However, they also serve amazing purposes around your homestead too

 1. They make great friends